Hot Shelter downgrades

 Texture quality suffers again, especially in the PC version, where some textures are half of their original resolution in addition to having been recompressed multiple times:

-Act 2 has also lost a lot of ambience: the red fog near the bottom is gone, and the updated glass texture doesn’t seem to fit the level’s theme:
+Act 2 has also lost some ambience: the red fog near the bottom is gone, and the updated glass texture doesn’t seem to fit the level’s theme:

-The intended colorful ambience of the original level is darker and washed out in the ports:
+The colorful ambience of the original level is darker in the ports:

 Strangely, at the end of Act 2, there are no rings to collect using the magnetic shield that you get slightly earlier.